MicrosoftDocs/memdocs/memdocs/intune/apps/apps-deploy.md

    - **Available for enrolled devices**: Assign the app to groups of users who can install the app from the Company Portal app or website.
    - **Available with or without enrollment**: Assign this app to groups of users whose devices are not enrolled with Intune.
 Users must be assigned an Intune license, see [Intune Licenses](../fundamentals/licenses.md).
    - **Required**: The app is installed on devices in the selected groups.
 Some platforms may have additional prompts for the end user to acknowledge before app installation begins.
    - **Uninstall**: The app is uninstalled from devices in the selected groups if Intune has previously installed the application onto the device via an "Available for enrolled devices" or "Required" assignment using the same deployment.
-Web links cannot be removed after deployment.

      > [!NOTE]
      > **For iOS/iPadOS apps only**: